r00ta/sandbox/README.md

 ## Getting Started
 ff
-Before starting, please add yourself to the #dev Google Chat Room and be sure to read the team onboarding documentation.
+Before starting, please add yourself to the #devbbb Google Chat Room and be sure to read the team onboarding documentation.

 ## Development Environment